Security Risk Assessments

 How do you know if your security controls are reasonable?
 Security risk assessments bring to management’s attention what could go wrong.
 But those risks remain a liability unless “reasonable and appropriate” security controls are established to protect that information, and those controls remain active.
 That’s where an effective IT risk treatment plan comes in.

-Remain Compliant with Our Risk Management Process
+Achieve and Maintain Compliance with Our Risk Management Process

 Compliance is not a point-in-time achievement.
 It is a duty of care process that operates and evolves over time.
 To achieve ongoing due diligence, the process of risk management must be applied; this involves monitoring security controls and correcting them when they are ineffective at reducing risk.